rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 > - Regarding access token:
 >   - Only provide access token if the user is logged in
 >   - The internal Backend only supports production access token
-> - Migrating from legacy Mobole Login SDK to ID SDK
+> - Migrating from legacy Mobile Login SDK to ID SDK
 >   - Update your `UserInfoProvider` and override the `provideIdTrackingIdentifier()` method.
 Do not override other methods or leave them as null or empty
 >   - **Impact**: User will be treated as a new user, therefore if there are **active** messages that were previously displayed/opted-out by the user, then it will be displayed again